The Nutcracker: Ethnic stereotypes and cultural misattribution

 In the United States, commentary emerged in the 2010s about the Chinese and Arabian characteristic dances.
 In a 2014 article titled "Sorry, 'The Nutcracker' Is Racist", writer Alice Robb panned the typical choreography of the Chinese dance as white people wearing "harem pants and a straw hat, eyes painted to look slanted" and "wearing chopsticks in their black wigs"; the Arabian dance, she said, has a woman who "slinks around the stage in a belly shirt, bells attached to her ankles".
-Similarly, dance professor Jennifer Fisher at the University of California, Irvine, complained in 2018 about the use in the Chinese dance of "bobbing, subservient 'kowtow' steps, Fu Manchu mustaches, and, especially, the often-used saffron-tinged makeup, widely known as 'yellowface.'"
+Similarly, dance professor Jennifer Fisher at the University of California, Irvine, complained in 2018 about the use in the Chinese dance of "bobbing, subservient 'kowtow' steps, Fu Manchu mustaches, and, especially, the often-used saffron-tinged makeup, widely known as 'yellowface.
 In 2013, Dance Magazine printed the opinions of three directors: Ronald Alexander of Steps on Broadway and The Harlem School of the Arts said the characters in some of the dances were "borderline caricatures, if not downright demeaning", and that some productions had made changes to improve this; Stoner Winslett of the Richmond Ballet said The Nutcracker was not racist and that her productions had a "diverse cast"; and Donald Byrd of Spectrum Dance Theater saw the ballet as Eurocentric and not racist.
 Some people who have performed in productions of the ballet do not see a problem because they are continuing what is viewed as "a tradition".
 According to George Balanchine, the Arabian dance was a sensuous belly dance intended for the fathers, not the children.

 Among the attempts to change the dances in the United States were Austin McCormick making the Arabian dance into a pole dance, and San Francisco Ballet and Virginia Ballet Company & School changing the Chinese dance to a dragon dance.
 Georgina Pazcoguin of the New York City Ballet and former dancer Phil Chan started the "Final Bow for Yellowface" movement and created a web site which explained the history of the practices and suggested changes.
 One of their points was that only the Chinese dance made dancers look like an ethnic group other than the one they belonged to.
 The New York City Ballet went on to drop geisha wigs and makeup and change some dance moves.
 Some other ballet companies followed.

 The Nutcrackers "Arabian" dance is in fact an embellished, exotified version of a traditional Georgian lullaby, with no genuine connection to the Arab culture.
 Alastair Macaulay of The New York Times defended Tchaikovsky, saying he "never intended his Chinese and Arabian music to be ethnographically correct".
 He said, "their extraordinary color and energy are far from condescending, and they make the world of 'The Nutcracker' larger."
-To change anything is to "unbalance The Nutcracker" with music the author did not write.
-If there were stereotypes, Tchaikovsky also used them in representing his own country of Russia.
+He argued that to change anything is to "unbalance The Nutcracker" with music the author did not write, as if there were stereotypes, Tchaikovsky also used them in representing his own country of Russia.